mathewgomas-alfred/mathewgomas.io/reference_manual/blending_modes/hsx.rst

 HSI
 ~~~

-HSI is a color coordinate system, using Hue, Saturation and Intensity to catagorise a color.
+HSI is a color coordinate system, using Hue, Saturation and Intensity to categorize a color.
 Hue is roughly the wavelength, whether the colour is red, yellow, green, cyan, blue or purple.
 It is measure in 360°, with 0 being red.
 Saturation is the measurement of how close a color is to grey.
 Intensity, in this case is the tone of the color.
 What makes intensity special is that it recognises yellow (rgb:1,1,0) having a higher combined rgb value than blue (rgb:0,0,1).
 This is a non-linear tone dimension, which means it's gamma-corrected.